 Claiming Full Benefits for Injured Workers

 Sprains and strains are among the most common work injuries.
 Workers in industries such as transportation, healthcare, and construction are at risk of sustaining sprains and strain injuries due to the physical demands of the job.
 Like other work injuries, sprains and strains are compensable under the Pennsylvania Workers’ Compensation Act.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping all types of workers throughout the state obtain monetary compensation for their work-related sprains and strains.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping all types of workers throughout the state obtain monetary compensation for their work-related sprains and strains.

 What is the Difference Between a Sprain and a Strain?

 A sprain is the stretching or tearing of a ligament – the tissue that connects bones at the joints.
 Common types of sprains involve the ankle or wrist and symptoms typically include swelling, bruising, pain, and immobility of the joint.